-If you have: Perform These Tasks A DCS configuration ■ Administer DCS with BX.25 Signaling via BX.25 Data Channels Assign the Processor Channel at the Remote Switch Assign the Hop Channel at the Host Switch Assign the Hunt Group at the Remote Switch Administer the Subscribers (Remote Switch) Assign the Call Coverage Path for Subscribers (Remote Switch) Modify the Station Screen for Each Remote Subscriber A DCS configuration Administer DCS for the ISDN-PRI D-Channel via ISDN-PRI D-channel Assign the Processor Channel at the Host Switch Assign the Signaling Group at the Host Switch Assign the ISDN TSC Gateway Channel at the Host Switch Administer DCS for ISDN-PRI at the Remote Switch Assign the Hunt Group at the Remote Switch Administer the Subscribers (Remote Switch)
+Configuration Tasks Required A DCS configuration Administer DCS with BX.25 Signaling via BX.25 Data Channels (does not apply to R6cis) Assign the Processor Channel at the Remote Switch - 1-1-3 - Assign the Hop Channel at the Host Switch Assign the Hunt Group at the Remote Switch Administer the Subscribers (Remote Switch) Assign the Call Coverage Path for Subscribers (Remote Switch) Modify the Station Screen for Each Remote Subscriber A DCS+ configuration Administer DCS for the ISDN-PRI D-Channel via ISDN-PRI D-channel Assign the Processor Channel at the Host Switch Assign the Signaling Group at the Host Switch Assign the ISDN TSC Gateway Channel at the Host Switch Administer DCS for ISDN-PRI at the Remote Switch Assign the Hunt Group at the Remote Switch Administer the Subscribers (Remote Switch)

 The examples in this section use the information shown below.
-Do not use the information to configure your system.
-Use the information as a reference and an example.
+Do not use this information to configure your system.

 Remote (Node 1) Host (Node 3)

 Processor Channel 3 Processor Channel 13

 Interface Link 1 Interface Link 4

 Interface Channel 4 Interface Channel 1

-Local Port 3 Lucent INTUITY Machine-ID 4 4
+Local Port 3 Lucent Intuity Machine-ID 4 4

 Remote Port 4